aumouvantsillage/guillaume.baierouge.fr/src/2020-01-12-home-made-midi-keyboard.md

 ![midi@3:14 keyboard layout](/assets/figures/midi314-layout.svg)

 ::: info
-The name "midi@3:14" refers to the MIDI interface and the layout.
+The name "midi@3:14" refers to the MIDI interface and the 3&times;14 layout.
+There is no specific intention behind this name, but if you like fun facts, I can come up with at least two explanations:

-It may remind French readers of the expression "Chercher midi à quatorze heures", which translates to "To seek noon at 2pm", and usually means "To complicate things needlessly".
+1. "midi@3:14" is a pun on the French expression "Chercher midi à quatorze heures", which translates to "To seek noon at 2pm", and usually means "To complicate things needlessly".
+   As you will see in the following sections, midi@3:14 is not particularly complicated actually.
+2. The numbers 3 and 14 are related to a bigger plan to create a complete synthesizer using this keyboard and a Raspberry Pi computer.
 :::

 Electronic design